ibexa/documentation-developer/docs/api/public_php_api.md

 ## Managing Content

-In the following recipes, you will see how to create Content, including complex fields like XmlText or Image.
+In the following recipes, you will see how to create Content.

 ### Identifying to the repository with a login and a password

-As seen earlier, the Repository executes operations with a user's credentials.
+As seen earlier, the repository executes operations with a user's credentials.
 In a web context, the currently logged-in user is automatically identified.
 In a command line context, you need to manually log a user in.
 You have already seen how to manually load and set a user using its ID.
 If you would like to identify a user using their username and password instead, this can be achieved in the following way:

 **authentication**